-Carving out a place for yourself in music is hard, and it's as difficult to maintain that place.
-This is especially true for hip-hop—and hip-hop adjacent acts—in the 21st century, an increasingly crowded arena where many artists get a taste of the mainstream, but few manage to stick around.
+Carving out a place for yourself in music is hard, and it’s just as challenging to maintain that place.
+This reality is especially true for hip-hop—and adjacent hip-hop acts—in the 21st century, an increasingly crowded arena where many artists get a taste of the mainstream, but few manage to stick around.

-Of course, there's no shame in avoiding the spotlight and cultivating an underground or independent following, but for many artists, it's less of a conscious decision and more of a failure to replicate a fleeting moment of fame.
+Of course, there’s no shame in avoiding the spotlight and cultivating an underground or independent following.
+Still, for many artists, it’s less of a conscious decision and more of a failure to replicate a fleeting moment of fame.

-Below you will find 10 of the industry's biggest one-year wonders, listed chronologically by their 12-month heydays.
-Whether due to personal issues, label woes, or mediocre music, these artists weren't been able to repeat the success of their initial runs.
-Some have remained in the comfortable shadow of an early co-sign, while others have attempted to defy expectations and move in all directions at once, yet the results have unsurprisingly been similar for all.
+Below you will find 10 of the industry’s biggest one-year wonders, listed chronologically by their 12-month heydays.
+Whether due to personal issues, label woes, or mediocre music, these artists haven’t been able to repeat the success of their initial runs.
+Some of these chosen artists have remained in the comfortable shadow of an early co-sign.
+Others have attempted to defy expectations and move in all directions at once.
+Yet, the results have unsurprisingly been similar for all.

-Khia, the Tampa-by-way-of-Philly rapper who made waves with "My Neck, My Back (Lick It)" in 2002, is a great example of how a single song can shape an artist's entire legacy.
+Khia, the Tampa-by-way-of-Philly rapper who made waves with “My Neck, My Back (Lick It)” in 2002, is an excellent example of how a single song can shape an artist’s entire legacy.

 But as is often true, the single’s immense success soon became a burden for Khia, who was branded a raunchy rapper despite the diverse topics and vibes on her debut album, Thug Misses.
 Shelving her next album certainly didn’t help her rapidly declining popularity, either.